xenirio/igonic/README.md

 ## Introduction

-Gin, Gorm micro framework, this repository is a boiletplate you can use with a generator.
+Gin, Gorm micro framework, this repository is a boilerplate you can use with a generator.

+## Todo

+- Make a better migration system
+- Create a logger
+- Write tests
+- Simplify Seeding
+- Prepare daemon structure with commando
+- Migrate to commando
+- create drone file
+- create Dockerfile